MirageNet/Mirage/doc/docs/guides/serialization.md

 }
 ```

-Above are functions for `MyCollision`, but instead you could add functions for `Rigidbody` and let weaver would generate a writer for `MyCollision`.
+Above are functions for `MyCollision`, but instead, you could add functions for `Rigidbody` and let weaver would generate a writer for `MyCollision`.
 ```cs
 public static class CustomReadWriteFunctions
 {